 The creation of mosaics and stained glass windows may involve the breaking of ceramic or glass segments into smaller shards and pieces.
 Students who undertake projects of this sort must be instructed to sandwich the ceramic or glass pieces in between several sheets of newspaper, hammer the pieces just enough so that the pieces break (as opposed to smashing the pieces as hard as they can), and to wear goggles at all times.
 Students who do not follow these procedures must lose their project privileges and be instructed to work on something else.

-Safety in the Art Classroom
+This post is part of the series: Safety in the Art Classroom

 This article series covers the safety considerations K-12 art educators need to make in order to ensure their classroom environment is safe and hazard-free.